bright/new-www/content/blog/and-they-lived-bright-ever-after…-the-story-of-bright-inventions.md

 ![2016](/images/2016.png)

-In 2016 we entered the blockchain world by developing the first solutions based on blockchain Ethereum.
+In 2016 we entered the blockchain world by developing **the first solutions based on blockchain Ethereum**.
 Since then we started to cooperate with startups, large companies and NGOs that were working with blockchain.
 This led us to our first original solution built for Polkadot.
 Yet, that is a story for later. 😉

 ## Top App Development Agency according to Clutch

 ![2018](/images/2018.png)

-In 2018 for the first time, we were recognised by Clutch as one of the Top App Development and B2B agencies in Poland.
+In 2018 for the first time, **we were recognised by Clutch as one of the Top App Development and B2B agencies in Poland**.
 Since then we were regularly included in Clutch ranks among the top software development companies in Poland.

 ## Over 50 bright people

 ![2020](/images/2020.png)

 In 2020 we got over 50 employees on board!
-From a 2-people company, we became, over the years, a much bigger and comprehensive team.
+From a 2-people company, we became, over the years, a much bigger and more comprehensive team.

 ![Bright Inventions team](/images/brightstory_team10years.png)